Republic of Artsakh: Etymology

 According to scholars, inscriptions dating to the Urartian period mention the region under a variety of names: "Ardakh", "Urdekhe", and "Atakhuni".
 In his Geography, the classical historian Strabo refers to an Armenian region which he calls "Orchistene", which is believed by some to be a Greek version of the old name of Artsakh.

-According to another hypothesis put forth by David M. Lang, the ancient name of Artsakh possibly derives from the name of King Artaxias I of Armenia (190–159 BC), founder of the Artaxiad Dynasty and the kingdom of Greater Armenia.
+According to another hypothesis put forth by David M. Lang, the ancient name of Artsakh possibly derives from the name of King Artaxias I of Armenia (190–159 BC), founder of the Artaxiad dynasty and the kingdom of Greater Armenia.

 Folk etymology holds that the name is derived from "Ar" (Aran) and "tsakh" (woods, garden) (i.e., the gardens of Aran Sisakean, the first nakharar of northeastern Armenia).

 The name "Nagorno-Karabakh", commonly used in English, comes from the Russian name which means "Mountainous Karabakh".
 Karabakh is a Turkish/Persian word thought to mean "black garden".
 The Azerbaijani name for the area, "Dağlıq Qarabağ", has the same meaning as the Russian name.
 The term "Artsakh" lacks the non-Armenian influences present in "Nagorno-Karabakh".
-It was revived for use in the 19th century, and is the preferred term used by the locals, in English and Russian as well as Armenian.
+Artsakh was revived for use in the 19th century, and was the preferred term used by the population, in English and Russian as well as Armenian.
 "Mountainous Karabakh" was sometimes employed directly as part of the official English name, "Republic of Mountainous Karabakh".
 This reflected an attempt to shift away from the negative associations thought linked with "Nagorno-Karabakh" due to the war.